250 money saving tips that will blow. your. mind (not to mention, grow your savings account at rates you haven’t been able to).

-- How to save money off of your bills (both variable expenses where the amount you spend each time varies, like groceries, and fixed expenses, like your mortgage).
+- How to save money off of your bills (both variable expenses, like groceries, and fixed expenses, like your mortgage).

 - How to physically move more of your paycheck(s) into your savings account.

-We’re going to talk about methods that will help you to do both – saving money off of purchases AND getting more money into your savings account.
+We’re going to talk about methods that will help you to do both – save lots of money off of purchases AND getting more money into your savings account.

 Sooo…click around, and stay awhile!

 How Can I Save a Lot of Money Fast?
 Use My Bank It!
 Method

 Aside from actually taking action on lots of these money saving tips all at the same time, you can also save a lot of money fast with my Bank It! method.